Gimloader/gimloader.github.io/src/content/docs/api/scopedlibs.md

 > **get** **list**(): `string`[]

-A list of all the plugins installed
+A list of all the libraries installed

 ##### Returns